Trip Dates: July 15, 2025 & May 28, 2026

 The Descent

 Upon topping out, climbers have two descent options: rappelling back down or walking off the top.
 Each option has pros and cons; both are reasonable but neither is ideal.
-Yoko and I elected to rappel down, while Blaine and Mike elected to walk off.
-Surprisingly, we all arrived back at the base of Spouse Wall at the same time.
-Here is what our group experienced and what I discovered on a subsequent visit.
+On my first visit, Yoko and I elected to rappel down, while Blaine and Mike elected to walk off.
+Surprisingly, we all arrived back at the crag base at the same time.
+Here is what I’ve discovered on my three visits to Spouse Wall.

-The Rappels: Our descent got off to a bad start because I mistakenly thought that Yoko and I could combine Pitches 5 and 4 into a single long rappel.
+The Rappel Option: My first descent got off to a bad start because I mistakenly thought that Yoko and I could combine Pitches 5 and 4 into a single long rappel.
 Our 70-meter rope did not reach the Pitch 3 anchor on Fusarium, so we had to do a short down-climb to reach the Pitch 3 anchor on Aspergillus.
 From there, we made a long rappel down to the grassy slope, then walked over to the Pitch 2 anchor on Fusarium.
 Two more rappels got us down to the base ledge.
-My take-aways from this experience are as follows:
+Following a subsequent ascent of Aspergillus, my group made a series of five single-rope rappels with a 70-meter rope.
+My take-aways from these experiences are as follows:

 - Don’t try rappelling down either route unless you have a 70-meter (or longer) rope.